 SMD's are great once you get used to them, but their teeny tiny size makes them difficult to test.

 I started harvesting used SMD's from old circuit boards a few years ago.
 Free components, yay!
 But then there is the problem of sorting them and finding duds.
 It's not too hard to test them with a multimeter once you get the trick of holding the device down with the probes, if you don't mind pinging the occasional one across the room.

-But what you really want, really, really want, is something to hold them down for you.
+But I'll tell you what you really want, what you really, really want, is something to hold them down for you.
 That's where this handy gadget comes in.

 It consists of a spring-loaded arm which holds the component down onto a small board that has 3 pads.
 The arm can move about a little to accommodate 2 or 3 leaded components.
 Each pad is connected to a colour coded socket to connect a meter or component tester.

 SMD transistors, diodes and other semiconductors are marked with codes which bear no resemblance to the actual part number.
 There are various guides to be found online to look up the various codes, but one SMD mark code can lead to quite a lot of different devices.
 For this reason I very highly recommend getting a "Hiland" type of component tester to use with this jig, it's a great piece of kit, you can see it in one of the photos revealing the secrets of a mystery transistor.

 I built the jig before taking photo's, so I partly dismantled it to get some intermediate pics.
 Hence drilling etc isn't shown.

 It's still little more than a prototype.
 It would be improved by having a softer end on the foot, a weaker spring, and interchangeable PCB's for different testing scenarios.

 - some kind of solid board.
 I used a small piece of laminated MDF from a scrapped piece of self assembly furniture.
 I hope to build a better version of this project using something that isn't sensitive to moisture.